 Roles and Responsibilities

 Implementation of this protocol requires using a combination of park staff and PACN I&M staff.
 Required PACN staff include a project lead (GS-11), a field leader (GS-07), and three field technicians (GS-05), as well as assistance from the data manager (GS-11), GIS specialist (GS-11), and program manager (GS-13).
 Table 5.1 summarizes these roles and responsibilities.
 All positions have responsibilities beyond this protocol and are full time though the three field technicians are seasonal hires.
 The project lead is responsible for project administration, implementation, facilitating communication between NPS and cooperators, overseeing data collection and entry, quality assurance/quality control, data verification and validation, data summary, analysis, and reporting.
+The project lead’s safety responsibilities include ensuring that all safety training and certifications are completed by the field leader and crew and that all safety policies and procedures are clearly communicated and followed.
+This includes ensuring the project staff read this Protocol narrative, SOP’s, and the PACN Safety Plan.
 The project lead supervises the field leader, who is responsible for pre- and post- field season preparations.
-The field leader provides direction for the three field technicians although the program manager is the direct supervisor for the field technicians.
+The field leader is the point of contact for field operations, provides direction for the three field technicians, and ensures their safety in the field on a daily basis.
 The field leader and field technicians are responsible for conducting the field data collection, data entry, data management, and equipment management.
+If the field leader is not present in the field, they must assign an “acting” field leader who serves as the point of contact.
 The field leader conducts some data analyses for annual reporting and participates in the preparation of preliminary reports.
 The project lead, field leader, and field technicians should be skilled botanists and field researchers capable of performing any of the required vegetation monitoring tasks, including plant species identification.

 The project lead will oversee the hiring and training of the field technicians and the field leader.
 In addition, the project lead should directly participate in at least some of the field monitoring in order to ensure consistency of this effort.
 Field crew members must be proficient at: (1) identifying native and nonnative plants and making voucher collections as needed, (2) using field equipment (such as GPS units, clinometers, etc.), and (3) data entry using Microsoft (MS) Access.
 In addition to possessing these skills, the project lead needs to be proficient at data analysis and report generation.
 The data management aspect of the monitoring effort is the shared responsibility of the project lead and the data manager.
 The data manager is responsible for database design, facilitating quality assurance/ quality control procedures, provisions for data archiving, data security, metadata production, web-posting of protocol data products (datasets, data analysis products, and metadata), and dissemination of data, while the project lead is responsible for database use (overseeing data entry, data certification, archiving, running queries, data analyses, and generating reports).
 The data manager is ultimately responsible for ensuring that appropriate data handling procedures are followed.
 The analysis aspect of monitoring is primarily the responsibility of the project lead.
 The GIS specialist assists with plot selection techniques, GPS use, map generation and metadata development.
 The PACN program manager is responsible for general vegetation program oversight and supervision of the project lead.
 This includes periodic reviews of reports, decisions regarding appropriations of I&M budget to the PACN vegetation monitoring program, and the overall quality and performance of the project lead in relation the PACN vegetation program.